 Let’s take a look at some of the hardest trainers out there, specifically for cycling — though many of them run great treadmill and floor classes, as well.

-Here are some of the hardest Peloton instructors (in no particular order):
+Here are some of the hardest and toughest Peloton instructors (in no particular order):

 - Ally Love